-- 1. Read all assigned materials. - 2.
-Attend and participate in class discussions. - 3.
-Complete study guides and notes from class discussions and lectures. - 4.
-Courses taught under the auspices of the Social and Behavioral Sciences will include an oral component, oral presentations and/or classroom discussions.
+- 1. Read all assigned materials - 2.
+Attend and participate in class discussions - 3.
+Complete study guides and notes from class discussions and lectures. - All courses taught under the auspices of the Social and Behavioral Sciences will include an oral component, oral presentations, and or classroom discussions.